gmanio/daily-english/party.md

 So How do you know Katherine?
 Oh, we go way back.
 Katherine and I went to high school together.
 ---

+Do you know who sings this song?
+Could I get you something to drink?

+Did you come here alone?

+Don't I know you from somewhere?
+Haven't I seen you before?